roman-milk/roman-milk.github.io/mrs-jordans-wedding-ring.md

  I eyed the man nervously, prepared to launch myself out of the second storey window if needs be.
 After all, what were two broken ankles compared to mashed testicles?

  However I needn't have been concerned.
 Mr Jordan just looked at me, winked and then went for his belt buckle.
 "How about you suck this, Jen," he said, an order not a question.
 "Let the lad give you a good time.
 It'd be a right shame to interrupt him when he's doing so well."
-Report_Story #2